rust-lang/reference/src/patterns.md

 and has the same type as its upper bound.
 For example, `..=10` will match 10, 1, 0, and for signed integer types, all negative values, while `..10` will not match 10.

-r[patterns.range.constraint-slice]
-Range patterns with only one bound cannot be used as the top-level pattern for subpatterns in [slice patterns](#slice-patterns).

 r[patterns.range.bound]
 The bounds is written as one of: